leandroromn/WelcomeAboard/README.md

 The Welcome view layout was created by [Apple](http://apple.com/).

 ## Contributions and support
-Feel free to send suggestions or even a Pull Request.
+Feel free to send suggestions or even a pull request.
-If the change makes sense, it will certainly be part of the project. 😁

 If you make changes with visual effects, remember to run/update the snapshot tests.